Siberian Tatars: Physical anthropology

+Among Siberian Tatars there are various phenotypes: Uraloid (Mongoloid with Caucasoid elements), Mongoloid, and Caucasoid (influence of Volga-Ural Tatars and Siberian Bukharans).

-Like most of the modern indigenous human groups of West Siberia, Siberian Tatars reveal traits that are specific of West Siberian anthropological type.
-Siberian Tatars show a combination of features characteristic of both western and eastern Eurasian groups.
+Like most of the modern indigenous human groups of West Siberia, Siberian Tatars reveal traits that are specific of West-Sibirid anthropological type.
+Siberian Tatars show a combination of features characteristic of both eastern and western Eurasians.

+Among the modern populations, those closest to the Ust-Ishim people are the Tobol-Irtysh Tatars, especially Tyumen Tatars and Kurdak-Sargat Tatars, implying genetic continuity with the medieval groups.

+The Ob-Irtysh Mongoloid anthropological type of the West Siberian race, which include Khanty, Mansi and other indigenous peoples of Russian Asia may have roots in Southeast Asia.

 Origin and ethnogenesis

-The term Siberian Tatar covers three autochthonous groups, all Sunni Muslims of the Hanafi madhab, found in southern Siberia.
-Siberian Tatars have been living in Western Siberia since the 6th century.
+The term Siberian Tatar covers three autochthonous groups, all Sunni Muslims of the Hanafi madhhab, found in southern Siberia.
 They are remnants of the Khanate of Sibir, which was conquered by Russia in 1582.

 Geographically, the Siberian Tatars are divided into three main groups, each speaking their own dialect.
 Although the Siberian Tatar language has been sometimes considered a dialect of Tatar, detailed linguistic study demonstrates that Siberian Tatar idioms are quite remote from Volga Tatar by origin.
-Siberian Tatars' ancestry was partly from Turkic and Mongol peoples, but their main ancestors are Ugrian, Samoyedic, and Yeniseian tribes.
+Siberian Tatars' ancestry can be traced back to Turkic, Mongolic, Ket, Samoyedic and Ugric tribes.